John Makdessi

-John Makdessi (born May 3, 1985) is a Canadian professional mixed martial artist currently competing in the Lightweight division of the Ultimate Fighting Championship.
+John Makdessi (born May 3, 1985) is a Canadian professional mixed martial artist who competes in the Lightweight division and competed in the Ultimate Fighting Championship.

 Background

 Makdessi was born in Halifax, Nova Scotia, Canada on May 3, 1985, and is a first-generation Lebanese-Canadian born to Lebanese parents.
 His martial arts training started with Tae Kwon Do at the age of six.
 When Makdessi started high school, his dojo closed, and he could no longer continue.
 Towards the end of high school at the age of 19, he found a karate dojo where he learned Shotokan.
 Makdessi spent a lot of his time competing in kickboxing tournaments, and in 2006 won a gold medal in the USKBA.
 After going 22–0 in kickboxing, Makdessi began training in mixed martial arts.

 Mixed martial arts career

 Early career

 Makdessi made his professional MMA debut in 2008 and compiled an undefeated record of 7-0 before being signed by the UFC.